 Biocitizen’s CIT program inculcates environmental -teaching and -leadership skills.

-—CITs are 7th to 9th graders who have attended at least two Our Place sessions during two different years.
+—CITs are students who have attended at least three Our Place sessions during two or more years.

 —CITs like environmental philosophy field studies so much they want to go to the next level, and help to execute Our Place’s action-based biocultural history curricula.